Fort Concho: Operation by the US military

 Fort Concho was established during the American colonization of Texas in the 19th century, a process that began in the 1820s with the immigration of Anglo-Americans into Spanish, later Mexican, Texas.
 Europeans first reached the Concho River valley in the 16th century.
-The Spanish established contact and then trade with the Jumano people, who inhabited the valley until they were driven out of it by the Apache peoples in the 1690s.
+The Spanish established contact and then traded with the Jumano people, who inhabited the valley until they were driven out of it by the Apache peoples in the 1690s.
 The Apache were themselves expelled by the mid-18th century by the Comanche.
 However, in 1849, American colonists began crossing West Texas in large numbers to reach California, where gold had been discovered.
 To protect its citizens, the United States Army ordered the construction of a string of forts along the frontier's routes of travel from 1850 to 1852.
 Among those forts was Fort Chadbourne, established on October 28, 1852, and among those avenues was the Butterfield Overland Mail route, established in 1858 with Fort Chadbourne as one of its stations.

 The beginning of the American Civil War in 1861 ended both enterprises.
 The Butterfield route moved out of Texas, and the federal government ceded its Texas forts to the Confederate States of America.
 Confederate Texas was unable to secure its territories, so as a consequence, white settlers retreated eastward throughout the war.
 After the end of the war in 1865, though, immigrants from the war-torn Southern States decamped for Texas.
 Many of these immigrants became cattle herders and followed routes such as the Goodnight–Loving Trail, established in 1866 on the Butterfield route – which brought large volumes of cattle through the Concho Valley.